pdmosses/pdmosses.github.io/content/_index.md

   }
 </style>

-I am a PC co-chair for [SLE 2024], co-located with [SPLASH] in Pasadena, California.

 ### Education and Affiliations

 I studied maths and computer science at Oxford, and completed my doctorate in 1975.
 After a postdoc at Oxford, I moved to Denmark, to a lectureship at [Aarhus][Aarhus University].
 I moved back to the UK in 2005, to a chair at [Swansea][Swansea University].
 I retired and became [emeritus][Professor Emeritus] in 2016, then moved to The Netherlands, where I am currently visiting [TU Delft].